sayakaminegishi/AP_AHP_ANALYSIS_APP/README.md

 - Don't touch the analysis mode.
 - the popup figures appear in the order in which the files were selected.

+The Trace Viewer is still under construction so please refer to the popup figures for graphics.

 For any questions or concerns, please feel free to contact me at minegishis@brandeis.edu